 The preceding historical information is drawn from research by Mark Woodhams, one time editor of the British hang gliding magazine, and Graeme Henderson.

 The Seagull III (and the British equivalent, the Waspair CB240) had parabolically curved leading edges, which improved the efficiency of the wing.

 The painting is of a glider that Tony Beresford flew at the British Championship competition in Wiltshire in August of 1975.
 It had unusually thick sailcloth (for the time).
 I recall that it did not ripple (visibly and audibly) as many sails did, but the trailing edge had a distinct wobbling motion.

-The UP Dragonfly of 1974 (and the Hiway Boomerang) had truncated tips supported by chord-wise tubes attached to the tips of the leading edges.
+The Ultralight Products Dragonfly of 1974 (and the Hiway Boomerang) had truncated tips supported by chord-wise tubes attached to the tips of the leading edges.